-The boxes inside the line represent the operations scheduled, in progress or completed in that room.
+The boxes placed on the line represent the operations either scheduled, in progress or completed in that room.
 The color of the boxes corresponds to the operation state.
-The association between color and operation state is explained in paragraph 11.2
+The association between color and operation state is explained in paragraph 10.2

-The dimensions of every box are proportional to the scheduled duration of the corresponding operation.
+The size of every box is proportional to the scheduled duration of the corresponding operation.
 The longer the box, the longer the scheduled duration of the operation.